Central Heights Wellness Policy

 The District will also track and annually report other related information, such as findings from food safety inspections, aggregate participation in school meals programs, income reported from competitive food sales, fundraising revenues, and other such information, as feasible.]

-At least once every three years, the District will evaluate compliance with the wellness policy to assess the implementation of the policy and include:
+At least once every year, the District will evaluate compliance with the wellness policy to assess the implementation of the policy and include:

 The extent to which schools under the jurisdiction of the District are in compliance with the wellness policy;